Cornelius Vanderbilt IV: Personal life

 Vanderbilt was married seven times, but had no children.
 His first wedding, an elaborate affair for over 3,000 people, took place on April 29, 1920, where Vanderbilt married New York socialite Rachel Littleton (1901–1988), the sister of prominent lawyer and politician Martin W. Littleton.
 The marriage ended in divorce in 1927, after Vanderbilt lost more than $2,000,000 in tabloid newspaper ventures.
 She later married Jasper Morgan (1900–1964), a nephew of J. P. Morgan.

 In July 1928, he married Mrs. Mary Weir Logan (1905–1984), who obtained a divorce from her former husband, Waldo Hancock Logan, a half hour before the ceremony.
 Logan, after a subsequent marriage and divorce to actress Ruthelma Stevens, later committed suicide in Miami after ending up penniless.
 Mary and Cornelius divorced in August 1931.

 On January 4, 1935, the 36-year-old Vanderbilt married Helen Virginia Varner (1908–1979), who was 26, after meeting her in Albuquerque, New Mexico, three years earlier while he was writing a novel and she was sketching.
 She was the daughter of Dr. H. V. Varner of Clarksburg, West Virginia, and the former wife of Noah “Andy” Anderson, a West Virginia high school athletic coach.
 They divorced in 1940.
 She later married Jack Frye, founder of TWA.

 In 1946, he married Maria Feliza Pablos (1911–2007), heiress to a vast cattle estate in Mexico.
 She was a grandniece of Porfirio Diaz (1830–1915), the former President of Mexico, and a granddaughter of Dr. Francisco Castillo Nájera (1886–1954), the former Mexican Ambassador to the United States.
 They divorced on April 29, 1948.

 Later that same year on September 7, 1948, the 50 year-old Vanderbilt married Patricia Murphy Wallace (1920–1971), who was 28, at the Pickwick Arms Hotel in Greenwich, Connecticut.
 Patricia was previously married to Earl Wallace, a Hollywood photographer.
 They divorced in 1953.

 In 1957, the 59 year-old Vanderbilt married Anna Bernadetta Needham (1933–1992), his 25-year-old secretary.
 Among the guests at the wedding, which took place at the home of his lawyer, John Sinai, were Charles H. Russell, the Governor of Nevada, and George W. Malone, U.S. Senator from Nevada.
 They divorced on May 5, 1960.

-In 1967, Vanderbilt, now 69, married Mary Lou Gardiner Bristol (b.
-1926), who was 41, in Reno, Nevada.
+In 1967, Vanderbilt, now 69, married Mary Lou Gardiner Bristol, who was 41, in Reno, Nevada.
 She was previously married to Albert S. Bristol of Terrell, Texas, with whom she had three children.
-They remained married to until his death in 1974.
+They remained married until his death in 1974.

 Throughout his adult life, Vanderbilt struggled with being rejected by "society" on the one hand and the expectations of "common" people due to his perceived wealth and power due to his family background.
 He was also frustrated by his unsuccessful business ventures.

 Death and burial

-Cornelius Vanderbilt IV died on July 7, 1974, aged 76, in Reno, Nevada and was buried in the Vanderbilt family mausoleum in the Moravian Cemetery on Staten Island.
+Cornelius Vanderbilt IV died on July 7, 1974, aged 76, in Miami Beach, Florida and was buried in the Vanderbilt family mausoleum in the Moravian Cemetery on Staten Island.